AUGMXNT/llm-tracker.info-vault/_TOORG/Strix Halo.md

 #### pp8192/tg8192
 But when we switch to longer context, we see something interesting happen.
 WMMA + FA basically loses no performance at this longer context length!

 Vulkan + FA still has better pp but tg is significantly lower.
-It based on these data points it seems like Vulkan performance may continue to decrease as context extends.
+More data points would be better, but seems like Vulkan performance may continue to decrease as context extends while the HIP+rocWMMA backend should perform better.

 | Run         | pp8192 (t/s)      | tg8192 (t/s)     | Max Mem (MiB) |
 | ----------- | ----------------- | ---------------- | ------------- |